avanipg4/3215.36/Readme.md

 - Base tile starts at **3.14**
 - 6x6 board for more challenge
 - Works on desktop (keyboard controls) and mobile (swipe gestures)
-- Leaderboard saving (local storage, can later be linked with Pi SDK login/payments)
+- Leaderboard saving (local storage, Global leaderboard comming soon...)
 - Responsive design for smooth play on mobile and browser